jsscmnhn/SOLWEIG_SOLFD/docs/source/runningthecode.rst

 Running the code
 ================

 A ``.py`` file can be added to the repository root, from which the desired functions can be imported from the ``src`` directory.
-The file ``main.py`` runs a small program demonstrating functionalities of this repository.
 However, this repository contains only the framework for a tool, not a complete tool itself.
 Therefore, no GUI or fully integrated program that combines all functions is provided.

 Examples
 ----------